Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Experimental setup and nonlinear model reduction method

 \subsection{Spectral submanifolds (SSMs) and data-driven reduced modeling of the flag dynamics}

-The considered system is infinite-dimensional, being governed by the coupled Navier-Stokes and Euler-Bernoulli partial differential equations (PDEs) for the fluid and solid, respectively.
-These are discretized to achieve a system of ordinary differential equations (ODEs) in the form:
+The system under study is infinite-dimensional, governed by the coupled Navier-Stokes and Euler-Bernoulli partial differential equations (PDEs) for the fluid and solid, respectively.
+We discretize this set of PDEs to obtain a system of ordinary differential equations (ODEs) in the form:

 The linearization of this system around its $\boldsymbol{x}=\boldsymbol{0}$ equilibrium is governed by the operator $\boldsymbol{A}$.
 Let $\lambda_1,...,\lambda_n \in \mathbb{C}$ denote the eigenvalues of $\boldsymbol{A}$.
 If these eigenvalues satisfy the nonresonance condition